By Rick Cook

 Most companies with Windows NT disk quota products are also releasing versions for Windows 2000.
 They promise more sophisticated management tools, better reporting and other features than the built-in disk quota utility in Windows 2000.

-- Quota Advisor information is at
+- Quota Advisor information

 - Information on Quota Manager is available on NTP Software's website at http://www.ntpsoftware.com/products/qm